SofieThi/STH_Visual/assignment_3/README.md

 ## Discussion of results

 Results: getting a plot of the accuracy and loss of the model (plots_assign_3.png) and a classification report (classification_assign_3.txt).
-Our model has an accuracy of 51% but the training curves show that training and test loss could potentially continue to decrease, hence learn more, with more epochs, meaning getting a higher accuracy.
+Our model has an accuracy of 51%, which is higher than the logistic regression model and the Neural Network model from assignment_3 that also used the CIFAR_10 dataset.
+Furthermore, the training curves show that training and test loss could potentially continue to decrease with more epochs, hence learn more, meaning getting a higher accuracy.

 ## Link to assignment 3 on Github